caithmac/upsc-digitalgarden/src/site/notes/UPSC/Concept of power.md

 - In modern capitalist society legitamacy is secured by democratic process, which lead to further demarcts for social welfare provision.
 Increased poupular participationn and social equality.
 - This inturn puts pressure on the state to expands its social responsibility and state intervention for removing inequality.
 Such demands and activities leads to increased expenditure on welfare.
 - It leads to increase in taxation and public spending and restrict capitalist accumulatiuon by restricting profit level and discouraging interpricess.
-- Thus a capitalist society is constantly in the grip of crisis tendency that is legitamacy.
+-  <mark style="background: #ADCCFFA6;">Thus a capitalist society is constantly in the grip of crisis tendency that is legitamacy. </mark>
-- According to habbermass capitalist democracy can not satisfy both for popular demands for social equality welfare right and requirement of a market economy based on private proft.
+- According to habbermass capitalist democracy can not satisfy both for <mark style="background: #FFB8EBA6;">popular demands for social equality welfare right</mark> and <mark style="background: #FFB8EBA6;">requirement of a market economy based on private proft</mark>.
 The implication of such crisis involves a disturbance  of integration or cohesion of society and regulatory structure of capitalist system

+>[!]

 ###### State Action
 - In such scenario of crisis, modern state uses resources for system steering and ideologiocal measure to legitamise and stablise the existing structure.
 - State not only try to dissociate political and economic sphere but at the same time promote non intervrntion in economy is the best way of development.
 (Margret Thatcher's Roll back of state)